-Welcome to the pediatric hematology/oncology fellowship training program at the Nemours/Alfred I. duPont Hospital for Children, part of the Thomas Jefferson University medical system.
+Welcome to the pediatric hematology/oncology fellowship training program at the Nemours Children’s Hospital, Delaware, part of the Thomas Jefferson University medical system.
 Our freestanding children’s hospital is located in Wilmington, Delaware.

 We offer an intensive, three-year ACGME certified training program distinguished by our outstanding clinical and research opportunities and by our dedicated, personal attention to our fellows.
 We offer intensive teaching and mentoring to our fellows to ensure their success during and after their fellowship training.

 Our clinical staff and patient populations provide a broad exposure to all areas in pediatric hematology/oncology including:

 - hematological diseases such as sickle cell anemia and variants, the thalassemias, nutritional anemias, bleeding disorders, hypercoagulable disorders, WBC disorders, platelet disorders, hemophagocytic lymphohistiocytosis and related histiocyte disorders

 - oncological diseases including solid tumors such as sarcomas, neuroblastoma, retinoblastoma and others; a wide range of leukemias and lymphomas and a wide variety of malignant and low-grade brain tumors